Flint Mobile Review

 - Invoicing: The invoicing service offered through the PayPal Here app is a big draw, so I’m glad to see Flint offering some competition here.
 This is a very well executed feature, allowing your customers to easily and securely pay invoices.
 These payments will be processed using the same rates that you receive normally.
 The automated reminders sent to customers with unpaid invoices are a nice touch.
 You can do invoicing in-app or at your computer.

 - Customized receipts: Make your receipts a little flashy with a logo, business info, coupons and additional notes.
 You can also make access to social media easy by including a link to post Facebook reviews right on the receipt.
+You should note, however, that you cannot print a paper receipt with the Flint app.

 - QR-based coupons (iOS only): Flint Mobile allows you to create and issue coupons, attaching them to email receipts.
 Customers can save these coupons via Apple Passbook or email.
 This is actually a fairly sophisticated program to offer for free, especially considering you can use the merchant portal to keep track of issued and redeemed coupons.
 Plus the app sends customers an automated reminder before the deal expires (nice!).
 There are no extra fees for this service.
 Really impressive, and a great way to add value.